Mast Cell Activation Syndrome (MCAS)

 Medications:

-Someone with MCAS should carry an epi-pen (prescription medication) at all times in case of emergency.
-Additional medications are both over the counter and prescription.
+Someone with MCAS should always carry an epi-pen (prescription medication) in case of emergency.
+Additional medications are both over-the-counter and prescription.

 Antihistamines: These can be used topically and orally to manage symptoms.